Hanxolotl/dou_challenge/README.md

 1. You need a linux machine (virtual or physical, doesn't matter as long as it has internet acess) and access to *sudo*.
 2. Your linux needs:
-  A. An hypervisor (Tested in Virtualbox, KVM is also recommended but haven't tried it yet).
+  * A hypervisor (Tested in Virtualbox, KVM is also recommended but haven't tried it yet)
-  B. Curl
+  * curl

 The include script _run_all.sh_ will install kubectl and minikube.
 If you don't want to use the script, you will need to install kubectl and minikube on your own